liquinlab/elm-smile/docs/help.md

 ### CSS/Styling

-- [Bulma](https://bulma.io) - the CSS framework used in the project.
+- [Tailwind CSS](https://tailwindcss.com) - the CSS framework used in the project.
 The docs are quite intuitive.

 ### Github